mrocklin/thesis/background-automation.md

 Just as these projects listed above strive to automate a particular domain there exists various metaprogramming projects which strive to automate the automation of domains.
 We discuss these efforts further in Section \ref{sec:trs-background}.

-Much of the work that follows investigates the process of constructing domain specific automation, particularly in a linear algebra compiler to that of Bientinesi and Fabregat.
-We strive to separate this process into pieces that can be reused in other domains (see Section \ref{sec:extensibility} and can be developed in isolation by single-domain experts.
+Much of the work that follows investigates the process of constructing domain specific automation, particularly in a linear algebra compiler similar to that of Bientinesi and Fabregat-Traver.
+We strive to separate this process into pieces that can be reused in other domains (see Section \ref{sec:extensibility}) and can be developed in isolation by single-domain experts.